The Maryland Resident Curatorship Program

 Ever dreamed of living in an historic house surrounded by beautiful State Park, Forest, or other protected land?
 Are you interested in becoming a steward of both historic and natural resources?
 Then the DNR wants you!

 Pioneered in 1982, the Maryland Resident Curatorship Program offers lucky Curators the right to lifetime tenancy in an historic property in exchange for restoring it, maintaining it in good condition, and periodically sharing it with the public.
 From the mountain regions of Western Maryland to Assateague Island, the program has nearly 60 Curatorships in operation, each offering a special glimpse into the history of Maryland.

 Explore Frequently Asked Questions

 Available Historic Properties

-Families, non-profits, and commercial entities are welcome to apply as long as their vision for the property is in-keeping with the mission of the Wildlife Management Area.
+The DNR is looking for a partner in the restoration of the house over a 5-7 year period.
+Families, non-profits, and commercial entities are welcome to apply as long as their vision for the property is in keeping with preservation standards and the mission of the Maryland Park Service.
 Tours of the property are available by appointment only.
-Call 410-260-8457 or email email@example.com.
+Please call 410-260-8457 for additional information.

 How can you get on the Interested Parties Mailing List?

 To be added to the Resident-Curatorship Interested Parties List, simply complete and submit the Online Form, and you will automatically receive notices about new offerings when they are made.